Watson Elementary School serves 419 students in grades Kindergarten-5.

 - Overall Testing Rank: Bottom 50% in AR

 - Source: National Center for Education Statistics (NCES), AR Dept. of Education

 Watson Elementary School ranks among the top 20% of public schools in Arkansas for:

 Percent Eligible For Free Lunch

-Watson Elementary School's student population of 543 students has grown by 30% over five school years.
+Watson Elementary School's student population of 419 students has declined by 16% over five school years.

-The teacher population of 32 teachers has grown by 18% over five school years.
+The teacher population of 22 teachers has declined by 35% over five school years.

 Total Classroom Teachers

 Watson Elementary School is ranked within the bottom 50% of all 993 schools in Arkansas (based off of combined math and reading proficiency testing data) for the 2020-21 school year.